aditya-as17/gatsbynetlify/content/pages/about.md

 ## Interests
 The areas that I am currently concerned with, have been chosen after great deliberation and align with my disposition that well that even when I am on vacation, I make sure to have time for deep thinking over new issues related to business and technology or finding link between other subjects with former ones.

-So, In a nutshell, what interests me is - any piece of information related to any subject which can be modified  either to make it useful for general public or can make money for me.
+So, In a nutshell, what interests me is - any piece of information related to any subject which has the potential to improve the current method by at least a factor of 10 be it in the terms of time saved or decrease in effort or a cost differential.

 Apart from this, I have been involved in debating and oration since my college days.
-I, along with my friend, even opened up a public speaking platform - Sakshatkar.
-This website is the extension of Sakshatkar's vision of sharing knowledge and best practices of the leaders with people from all walks of life.
+I, along with my friend, even opened up a public speaking platform - Sakshatkar. **This website is the extension of Sakshatkar's vision of sharing knowledge and best practices of the leaders with people from all walks of life.**
 > Although, I really love to be engaged in my own acts of reading, writing, coding but If there's an opportunity to interact with people or praise them for their work or travel, I take it with both hands.
 These activities ensure that I remain a human and don't transform into a cyborg of Skynet AI.